Hanaford, Washington: Centralia Coal Mine and Power Plant

 The Centralia Power Plant was first constructed beginning in August 1968 and the Centralia Coal Mine began producing in April 1971.
 The steam plant's first boiler became operational in August 1971 and the entire plant considered effectively complete and operational by early September 1972.
 Approximately 250 people were hired for permanent, full-time positions after the plant's completion.

-In November 2006, the Centralia Coal Mine, which provided fuel to the adjacent Centralia Power Plant, was shut down by the owner, TransAlta.
+In November 2006, the mine, which provided fuel to the adjacent power plant, was shut down by the owner, TransAlta.
 The closure lead to the loss of up to 600 jobs.
 (Note: The total number of jobs lost after the closure of the mine shifts between 550 and 600 employees.
 See sources in the section for the discrepancy.)
 The site spanned 14000 acre, (Note: The acreage of the coal fields in Hanaford Valley varies from as low as 9000 acre to as much as 22000 acre depending on the source.
 See sources on the page or at the respective articles for the discrepancies.) with 3793 acre mined for coal.
 The mine was considered too old and costly to operate.
 The plant began to operate on coal shipped from Montana and Wyoming.